Grinshpon/fiz/README.md

 ## Compiler Ideas

 One idea is to target LuaJIT by transpiling to Lua or generating LuaJIT bytecode directly.

-Or it can compile to C and take advantage of the optimizations performed by C compilers.
-Or straight to LLVM.
-Idk
+A better idea is to target the [GRIN compiler framework](https://github.com/grin-compiler/grin)